eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-3/trg-3-2.md

 ## Description

-Using stateful data requiresTherefore when a pod/deployment/statefulset resource is removed, data will still be available on the StorageClass's disk that was used.
+Using stateful data requires additional caution to not loos data by accident.
+Therefore, when a pod/deployment/statefulset resource is removed, data will still be available on the StorageClass's disk that was used.

 ## How